Become a Volunteer

 What support will I get?

 Volunteers are fully supported throughout their time at The Brigitte Trust.
-Our Service Co-ordinator and Volunteer & Training Manager will make sure you have all the information and support you need to carry out your volunteering role.
+Our Service Manager and Volunteer & Training Manager will make sure you have all the information and support you need to carry out your volunteering role.
 You will be expected to attend a bi-monthly support group facilitated by the Volunteer & Training Manager.
 We also offer optional training and ad hoc workshops throughout the year.
-Recent workshops have included ‘Building Resilience’, ‘Anticipatory Grief’ and ‘Faith and Cultural Awareness’.
+Recent workshops have included ‘Building Resilience’, ‘Coping with Change’ and a much enjoyed Sound Bath session.

 How far will I need to travel?

-We tend to try and match a volunteer with a client who lives relatively close by, you can specify how far you’d be willing to travel and we try to stay within your range.
+We try and match a volunteer with a client who lives relatively close by- you can specify how far you’d be willing to travel and we will try to stay within your range.

 Do you reimburse travel expenses?